-V. After incorporation of GST now service sector is be taxed to at 18%. it's above the previous rates, which incorporates cess also.
+V. After incorporation of GST now taxed service sector is to be at 18%. it's above the previous rates, which incorporates cess also.
 Hence indirectly it'll cause begin more coins out of the pockets of the top consumer because the industries like telecommunication has great consumer base spread across the country and that they will increase their rates.

 VI.
 GST stands as consumption-based destination tax, which suggests that consumption state will collect the tax.
-It stands as a blessing for consuming states but manufacturing states would get nothing. to beat this problem Compensation Act was introduced which further adds up to the complications of calculation of compensation.
+It stands as a blessing for consuming states but manufacturing states would get nothing. to beat this problem Compensation Act was introduced which